zitadel/zitadel/docs/docs/quickstarts/login/react.md

 ## Completion

-You have successfully integrated ZITADEL in your React Application!
+You have successfully integrated ZITADEL with your React Application!

 ### What's next?